OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-09.md

 ## Nehemiah 9:18

-Even when they made for themselves a calf of cast metal and said, ‘This is your god who brought you up from Egypt,’ and committed great blasphemies,
+Even when they fashioned a calf from molten metal and declared, ‘This is your god who brought you up from Egypt,’ and committed great blasphemies,

 ## Nehemiah 9:19